The Great Barrier Reef is under threat.

 Fishing on the Great Barrier Reef is an important pastime and a source of income for both Queensland coastal communities and the seafood industry.
 The Great Barrier Reef supports commercial, recreational, Indigenous and charter fishing, targeting a range of species including fish, sharks, crabs and prawns.
 Some remaining impacts of fishing pose major threats to the future vitality of the Reef.

 Rainforest Rescue has been protecting and restoring rainforests in Australia and internationally since 1998.
-They do this by protecting the biodiversity of high conservation value rainforest, and by re-establishing rainforest through planting, maintenance and restorative conservation programs.

 James Cook University